AneeqIftikhar/node-microservice-kafka/Readme.md

 # TypeScript + Node
 The main purpose of this repository is to show a project setup and workflow for writing microservice.
-The Rest APIs will be using the Swagger (OpenAPI) Specification.
+Apache Kafka as Message Broker.